Kong/kongponents/docs/components/multiselect.md

 You may also specify:
 - a certain item is `selected` by default
 - a certain item is `disabled`
+- certain items are grouped under a `grouping`

 :::tip TIP
 If an item is specified with `selected: true` and `disabled: true`, then the item will be selected, disabled in the dropdown list, and the dismiss button will be removed, meaning a user cannot remove the selected item.